Search

 In the case of image classification, the MLP layer implements the classification head.
 It does it with one hidden layer at pre-training time and a single linear layer for fine-tuning.

-The self-attention mechanism is a key component of the transformer architecture, which is used to capture long-range dependencies and contextual information in the input data.
+The self-attention mechanism is a key component of the transformer architecture for capturing long-range dependencies and contextual information in the input data.
 The self-attention mechanism allows a ViT model to attend to different regions of the input data, based on their relevance to the task at hand.

-Hence, self-attention is a computational primitive used to quantify pairwise entity interactions that help a network to learn the hierarchies and alignments present inside input data.
+Hence, self-attention is a computational primitive used to quantify pairwise entity interactions that help a network learn the hierarchy and alignment present inside input data.
 Attention has proven to be a key element for vision networks to achieve higher robustness.

 Vision Transformer Attention Map